jerrycyng/Customer-Behaviour-Prediction-with-Machine-Learning-and-SHAP-Interpretation/README.md

 # Customer-Behaviour-Prediction-with-Machine-Learning-and-SHAP-Interpretation

 # Project Context
-The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
-The classification goal is to predict if the client will subscribe a term deposit (variable y).
+The data is related with direct marketing campaigns of a Portuguese banking institution.
+The classification goal is to predict if the client will subscribe a term deposit.

 This dataset is downloaded from https://archive.ics.uci.edu/ml/datasets/Bank+Marketing